MissVeronica/um-delete-users-awaiting-email/README.md

 4. * UM Action Scheduler - Tick to disable sending the Activation emails via the UM Action Scheduler.
 5. * WP All Users filter - Tick to activate a WP All Users filter button for display of the late Users to remind and extra User list columns.
 6. * How often to search for expired activations - Tick to have the WP Cronjob look for qualified Users daily.
 Default is hourly.
 Daily is at noon with start from tomorrow
+7. * Max number of times to remind User - Enter the max number of times to remind a late Activation User.
+Default value is 3 times.
-7. * Wait between sending emails if not SMTP - Tick to add a WP Cronjob wait of five seconds between sending the notification emails to allow WP Mail to process the email transportation.
+8. * Wait between sending emails if not SMTP - Tick to add a WP Cronjob wait of five seconds between sending the notification emails to allow WP Mail to process the email transportation.
 8. * Email placeholder {reminder_text} text - Text to include in emails sent by the Remind WP Cronjob in other cases placeholder is empty.
 You can include other email placeholders in this text.
 9. * Email placeholder {reminder_text} last text - Text to include in the the last email sent by the Remind WP Cronjob before User is Removed.
 You can include other email placeholders in this text.